Chapter 15 - Waters of the U.S. and the State

 Under a separate subheading, include a Wetlands Only Practicable Alternative Finding, which references Executive Order 11990.
 Explain why there are no practicable avoidance alternatives and discuss inclusion of all practicable measures to minimize harm.
 Include boilerplate language for the conclusion and discuss the least environmentally damaging practicable alternative (LEDPA) and the rationale used for its identification.

-If there are permanent effects to wetlands, include the following information in the final environmental document:
+If there are effects to wetlands, include the following information in the final environmental document:

 1. Wetlands Only Practicable Alternative Finding (WOPAF).